 The flatpicker extraordinaire would've turned 92 today.
 Hear his extraordinary chops on a set of rags, blues and bluegrass breakdowns.

 The fingerstyle solo guitar virtuoso and Americana icon, who was born on this day in 1939, performs mesmerizing medleys in this '75 set.

 The guitarist-singer and Dobro pioneer, a former member of the Foggy Mountain Boys, leads a trio on "Steel Guitar Chimes," "A-11" and others.

-The bluegrass pioneer leads his Clinch Mountain Boys through an invigorating set at the 1968 Newport Folk Festival.
+The bluegrass icon, who turns 88 today, sings "Man of Constant Sorrow" with his Clinch Mountain Boys at the '68 Newport Folk Festival.

 The folk troubadour performs versions of Dylan's "Leopard Skin Pill-Box Hat" and his counterculture classic "Legend of the U.S.S.
 Titanic."

 The New York-based Moroccan musician blends mesmerizing folkloric elements of the Gnawan style with rock elements at Woodstock '94.